ChetanKaushik702/calculator/README.md

 # CALCULATOR
-This is a basic calculator build as a part of learning **JavaScript**.
+This is a basic calculator built as a part of learning **JavaScript**.

 ## Languages used are:
 * HTML 5